 MLA is primarily funded by transaction levies paid on livestock sales by producers, which it uses to support research and development activities.
 The Australian Government also contributes a dollar for each levy dollar MLA invests in eligible research and development under a Statutory Funding Agreement (SFA).

 Research is also funded by the MLA Donor Company (MDC), which is a fully-owned subsidiary of Meat & Livestock Australia Limited.

 MDC is an investment vehicle which accelerates innovation across the value chain so the Australian red meat and livestock industry can remain competitive on the world stage.
 It does this by attracting commercial investment from individual enterprises and others that share a mutual interest to co-invest in innovation that will benefit the industry.

-The main difference between the two research agreements is the funding model.
-MLA manages the funding and project compliance much like the standard Research Agreement.
-The funds provided by MDC, project participants and the matched funds provided by the Commonwealth are pooled with MLA at the start of the project and then applied against milestones to the research providers during the course of the project.
+Where a project is funded by MDC, MLA manages the funding and project compliance much like in an MLA-funded project.
+The funds provided by MDC, project participants, the matched funds provided by the Commonwealth, and any funds provided by the Australian Meat Processor Corporation Limited) (if applicable), are pooled with MLA at the start of the project and then applied against milestones to the Participant during the course of the project.
 MLA’s role in managing the project is compensated through deducting a project management fee called a Project Access Fee.